cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 * It also provides a faucet to further facilitate tests.
 * It sacrifices key safety to increase ease of use.

 The CosmJS exercise already references this standalone `Dockerfile`, so this is a circular reference.
-You can still on it on your own now.
+You can still work on it on your own now.

 It is possible to build [more than one Docker image](https://docs.docker.com/build/building/multi-stage/#stop-at-a-specific-build-stage) out of a single `Dockerfile` by using the multi-stage build mechanism.